|

 and performed by Debbie Mausner, Chava Lansky, Lexie Thrash and Juecheng Chen...

+Through a unique combination of singing, sound design and augmented reality, the artists and perfomers of HELMET MINDSETS will reveal a universal expose of humanity in the face of authority.
 The countertenor voice and special helmets (F.A.C.E.
 UNITS), will simultaneously react to impressions of authority in a sonic environment.
 Each helmet (F.A.C.E.
 Unit) presents an entirely unique set of observational constraints.
 Each party will manifest in the bellow societal archetype.

 Act I: Self-Righteous: Through a series of mirrors, F.A.C.E.
 Unit “Voyeur-Vision” forces the wearer to stair unabashedly at their own genitalia, whilst only allowing a very small opening through which to view the rest of his/her/their surroundings.